Code-Institute-Submissions/Milestone_2-5/README.md

 ### Testing in different browsers

-The website works as intended in Chrome,Mozilla and Microsoft Edge, on mobile it works on Chrome for Android.
+The website works as intended in Chrome, Mozilla and Microsoft Edge, on mobile it works on Chrome for Android.

 ### Testing against the user stories